 Description

-The construction of the top for the Finch model is a completely new and novel way to eliminate this problem.
-They are composed of 7 individual narrow boards joined by tight fitting tongue and groove joints which are not glued.
+The construction of the top for the Finch model is a completely new and novel way to eliminate this problem, what we call a Multiple Section Soundboard hammered dulcimer.
+The Finch tops are composed of 7 individual narrow boards joined by tight fitting tongue and groove joints which are not glued.
 This allows each individual board to shrink or swell as it needs without causing problems.
-No more cracks, no warps, no having to keep your dulcimer in a specially humidified environment in the winter or you void your warrantee, no worries at all.
+No more cracks, no warps, no having to keep your dulcimer in a specially humidified environment in the winter or you void your warranty, no worries at all.
 Just play it and enjoy it.
-We believe this is the way solid wood top hammered dulcimers should be built.
-It works great!
-We have tested them, and they will take almost any environment and just sound good.
-No special care necessary.
-Sound holes all need to be in the back on these.
-Cutting sound holes on the top would compromise the structure.

 For solid one board tops, builders are pretty much trapped with some version of mahogany or other, or a softwood like spruce because they are the most stable.
 But with our new system it is now possible to make dulcimers from many different woods.
 We tried a bunch, they all sounded good, but some are better.
 Air Dried Walnut is just magical with full rich tone and amazing tuning stability!

-Miranda Thomas –
+1. Miranda Thomas

 12/10/21 – Back in February of this year I ordered the Finch 16/15 Package.